ESC Student app

-Containing over 900 pages of health information and advice, ESC Student covers over 125 physical and mental health topics:
+Containing over 900 easily accessible pages, ESC Student provides information and advice on over 125 physical and mental health topics:

 - Emergencies – learn the truth about life-threatening illnesses, how to give first aid and when to call for an ambulance

 - General ill health - tackle sleep problems, feeling stressed and constant tiredness

-- Mental health – find out what to do when you feel low or anxious, or when you self-harm
+- Mental health – find out what to do when you feel low or anxious, self-harm or feel suicidal

 - Common ailments and physical symptoms – get to the bottom of headaches, find out how to treat spots, and manage common aches and pains